 COMPENSATION AND BENEFITS

 The position is full-time.
-The starting salary range for this position based in California is $78,000 USD to $101, 000 USD annually.
+The salary range for this position based in California is $89,000 to $111,000 USD annually.
 This salary range is an estimate, and the actual salary may vary based on various factors, including without limitation individual education, experience, tenure, certification, skills, and abilities, as well as internal equity and alignment with market data.
-Offers are based on the candidate's years of experience and our practice of upholding salary equity within the foundation.

 The David and Lucile Packard Foundation offers excellent benefits for eligible employees.
 Current benefits include medical (HMO and HDHPs), dental and vision coverage; 15% employer contribution to employee retirement plan; life insurance, disability insurance, vacation, and sick leave; an adoption benefit; fertility benefit; a financial wellness program; health advocacy services, paid time off to volunteer for nonprofit organizations; matching grants for employee contributions to tax exempt organizations; commute assistance; and tuition assistance.